What my child learns

 In the senior years your child will specialise in subjects that fit with their interests and abilities, and their tertiary education and career plans.
 During this time there's a greater choice of subjects but the teaching is still guided by the National Curriculum.
 The subjects your child takes in these years will be assessed in relation to NCEA.
 Read more about NCEA.

-In year 11 most schools will require your child to study the core subjects of english, maths and science, although there may be a variety of classes they can take in these subjects.
+In year 11 most schools will require your child to study the core subjects of English, mathematics and science, although there may be a variety of classes they can take in these subjects.
 As well as these core subjects your child will take 3 other subjects.
-English and maths credits are required for NCEA Level 1.
+English and mathematics credits are required for NCEA Level 1.

 The New Zealand Qualifications Authority (NZQA) can help with information on the subjects available at secondary school, and are your first stop for information about NCEA.
 Find out all about NCEA from the NZQA website, and download their NZQA NCEA Guide mobile app.